mojombo/mojombo.github.io/_posts/2011-05-03-rejected-bio-from-the-setup.md

 GitHub](http://tom.preston-werner.com/2008/10/18/how-i-turned-down-300k.html).
 I think I made the right decision.

-Today GitHub has ten employees and more than 730,000 users with over 2,000,000 repositories.
+Today GitHub has twenty-nine employees and more than 730,000 users with over 2,000,000 repositories.
 We're growing fast, and I'm having the time of my life!